 The Commission has submitted a CIP and budget, which generally conforms to the Spending Affordability Guidelines (SAG) established by both county governments every year since 1994.
 Over the five-year period from FY'96 through FY'00, CIP spending was reduced by a total of \$85.9 million.
 Over the period from FY'01 to FY'07, the Commission submitted budgets that did not require any further reductions.
 In two of the three years from FY'08 to FY'10, CIP spending was reduced or deferred by a total of \$95.8 million.
 The FY'11 through FY'18 CIPs did not require any reductions.
+For FY'19, CIP and Information Only combined spending was reduced or deferred by a total of \$43.7 million.

-The FY'19 expenditures are estimated at \$424.4 million, which represents a decrease of approximately \$52.8 million from the approved funding level for FY'18.
-The decrease is primarily due to the decrease in the Trunk Sewer Reconstruction Program and projected construction progress on the Blue Plains WWTP Enhanced Nutrient Removal, and Patuxent WFP Expansion projects.
+The FY'19 expenditures are estimated at \$401.5 million, which represents a decrease of approximately \$75.7 million from the approved funding level for FY'18.
+The decrease is primarily due to the decreases in the Trunk Sewer Reconstruction and Large Diameter & Large Valve Rehabilitation Programs, and projected construction progress on the Blue Plains WWTP Enhanced Nutrient Removal, and Patuxent WFP Expansion projects.